 Infractions that warrant ISS or OSS will jeopardize participation in activities which are planned for students who exhibit good citizenship such as trips, sporting events, and extra-curricular activities.
 Students who receive OSS are prohibited from being on school grounds for the duration of the suspension.

-In order to ensure a safe and secure learning environment free of drugs, violence and dangerous weapons, any student who engages in the following behaviors will be subject to expulsion for a period of not less than one (1) calendar year.
+To ensure a safe and secure learning environment free of drugs, violence and dangerous weapons, any student who engages in zero tolerance behaviors will be subject to expulsion for a period of not less than one (1) calendar year.
 Only the superintendent shall have the authority to modify this expulsion on a case-by-case basis.
 A zero-tolerance act occurs when any student while on a school bus, on school property, or while attending any school event or activity.
 Refer to the Rutherford County Student Handbook and Code of Discipline for more details.

 Students are under the supervision and control of the bus driver while on the bus, and all directions given by the driver must be followed.
 A student who is suspended from riding the bus cannot ride any other bus until the suspension is complete.
 Parents are responsible for transporting students whose bus privileges have been suspended or revoked.
 Please refer to the Rutherford County School System Code of Behavior and Discipline.

 Students may participate in the Kittrell breakfast and lunch program.
-Lunch is $_____.
-Breakfast is served from 6:45-7:15 for $_____.
+Lunch is $2.75.
+Breakfast is $1.50.
 Students may pay for their lunches on a daily, weekly, or monthly basis, or through the MealPay Plus Plan.

 All checks should be made payable to Kittrell Elementary School.
-Questions regarding cafeteria accounts may be addressed by calling Mrs. Patterson at 893-7604, then pressing 8.
+Questions regarding cafeteria accounts may be addressed by calling Mrs. White at 893-7604, then pressing 8.

 Those who are eligible may pay either a reduced price or receive the meals free.
 Free and reduced meal applications will be issued to every child in the school during the first week.
 Only those who wish to apply need return the form.
-Free and reduced lunch status does not carry over from the previous year; a new application MUST be completed each year.
-Questions about free/reduced lunch should be addressed to Nicole Schaaf at the central office at 893-5815 ext.
+FREE AND REDUCED LUNCH STATUS DOES NOT CARRY OVER FROM THE PREVIOUS YEAR; A NEW APPLICATION MUST BE COMPLETED EACH YEAR.
+Questions about free/reduced lunch should be addressed to Robyn at the central office at 893-5815 ext.
 22014.

 Visitors are welcome to eat lunch in the cafeteria with students.
 Anyone visiting must be on the students pick up list or a note must be sent the day of by the parent.
 The lunch visitor will only be allowed to eat lunch with the child they came to visit.
 Students will not be allowed to invite other friends to eat with them.
 Commercial meals from places like McDonald’s, Dairy Queen, etc. are not allowed to be brought in for lunch.
 Photos should only be taken of the student that you are visiting.
 Other students should not be photographed during this time.